gfickel/postgirl/README.md

 This is definitely a toy project of mine.
 I do indeed pretend to use it on a daily basis, therefore it must be somewhat functional and easy to use however it is being a playground for tests.
 Those are some guidelines that I'm trying to follow:

 * Minimal external dependencies.
 Having to install libcurl appart is really bugging me...
 * Minimal STL usage: STL is great but it also comes with some costs that are usually ignored such as (sometimes greatly) increased compilation time and horrible stack traces to follow on debug.
+For example, I added both thread and vector and the main.cpp compilation went from 600ms to 1000ms :( .
+Looking to remove those on the near future.
 * NEVER loose GUI responsiveness
 * Cross plataform code: everything here should work on Mac, Windows and Linux.
 * Simple code without excessive abstractions

-Software in general is

 ## Used libs
 I'm using the excelent [Dear ImGui](https://github.com/ocornut/imgui) for GUI, created using the [Immediate Mode Gui](https://www.youtube.com/watch?v=Z1qyvQsjK5Y) architecture.
 It is a very easy intuitive way to create GUIs, so I suggest that you take a look if you don't know about it.